Complaint Handling Code 2024 FAQs

 Do expressions of dissatisfaction raised on social media need to be logged as complaints?

-If a landlord specifies in its complaints policy that it does accept complaints through its social media channels, then these should be logged and responded to accordingly.
+If a landlord specifies in its complaints policy that it does accept complaints through its social media channels, then these should be logged and responded to in line with the landlord’s complaint process.

 -